jmcuneo/a4-components-a25/README.md

 ---

 ## Development Reflection
+- Did the new technology improve or hinder the development experience?

+I've used React before and overall I think using React immproved the development expereince.

 Using React significantly improved the development experience compared to plain HTML + vanilla JS in Assignment 3.
 With React’s state management and declarative rendering: